Panamic Fan Worm, Parasabella rugosa

 Predators: Panamic Fan Worms are a poorly studied and understood species.
 Very little has been documented regarding their predators.
 Other species within this genus are eaten by crabs, fish, gastropods and starfish.

-Ecosystem Interactions: There are no documented examples of Panamic Fan Worms engaging in commensal, parasitic, or symbiotic relationships.
+Ecosystem Interactions: There engagement of the Panamic Fan Worms in commensal, parasitic, or symbiotic relationships has not been formally documented.

 Human Interactions: Panamic Fan Worms have no direct impact on human activities.
 From a conservation perspective they have not been formally evaluated however they are fairly common with a wide distribution and should be consider to be of Least Concern.